scameronde/jekyll-now/dagger2/Dagger2.md

 But what do we do if `C` for example is a stateful service that should be shared by all instances of `A`?

 This is when `@Scope` comes into play.
 When a class that is instantiated in a Dagger-2 component has a scoped annotation, Dagger-2 creates exactly one instance of the class returned by that function for each component instance.
-Alternatively, one can create and annotate a `@Provides` method.
+This also works for `@Provides` methods.
 Let's do some examples:

 First, we create our scope: